Manual Installation of Owl¶

 To further verify the connectivity between the current terminal and the Owl CLI Endpoint, you can continue to execute:

-If owl sync completes normally, it indicates the current terminal can access the Owl CLI Endpoint, and the OWL_TOKEN can be used to synchronize the tool catalog.
+If owl sync can complete normally, it indicates that the current terminal can access the Owl CLI Endpoint, and the OWL_TOKEN can be used to synchronize the tool catalog.

 If owl sync returns authentication, permission, or network errors, please refer to Troubleshooting.